XrisafisGiou/MediaLogger/README.md

 # How It Works

-The React frontend sends requests to the Express API.
+• The React frontend sends requests to the Express API.
 The backend handles authentication and stores each user's library in PostgreSQL through Prisma.
 Media information is retrieved from TMDB for movies and TV shows, IGDB for games, and Open Library for books.

+• Walter AI assistant powered by Google Gemini, with personalized recommendations based on the user's MediaLogger library and integrated media cards

-The Android version packages the same frontend with Capacitor and connects to the deployed API.
+• The Android version packages the same frontend with Capacitor and connects to the deployed API.

 Use the Deployed Versions